Event: Coke Zero Sugar 400 (Round 18 of 36)

 Stage 2 Recap (Laps 41-80):

-The next event on the Monster Energy NASCAR Cup Series schedule is the Kentucky 400 on Saturday, July 14 at Kentucky Speedway in Sparta.
+The next event on the Monster Energy NASCAR Cup Series schedule is the Quaker State 400 on Saturday night, July 14 at Kentucky Speedway in Sparta.

 TIL NEXTTIME, I AM STILL WORKING ON MY REDNECK!